 3) Change the number of pedal strokes based on terrain and lung capacity, but always assign more strokes to the exhale.

 A breath is one full inhalation and one full exhalation through the nose.

 Five Percent Rule

 Avoid doing too much too soon.
-A good rule of them is to not increase training more than 5% at a time.
+A good rule is to not increase training by more than 5% at a time.

 Holding poses is good for cycling, but most of your Yoga practice should be focused on “flowing movements” (moving from one pose to another without holding it for more than a few seconds).
 Working through a full range of movements will build muscle endurance.

 Practice each pose gracefully.
 Bouncing or forcing a yoga pose will cause muscles to tighten, and increase your risk of injury.
 Stretch in a slow, steady motion to the point of “mild discomfort.”
 If you are stretching to the point of pain, you have stretched too far.
 Respect your edge and be aware when your ego wants you to go beyond it, then tell your ego, “Nope.
 I respect my edge.”

 The main causes of knee pain during cycling are overuse, weak muscles and improper bike fit.
 Having your saddle in the wrong position can also cause knee pain.
 Riding with your saddle too low or too far forward can make peddling more strenuous, leading to patellofemoral pain syndrome (PFPS), also known as ‘runner’s knee’.

 Injury: Hand & Wrist Pain

 Many cyclists will suffer to some degree from hand and wrist pain.
 Yoga will help.